Orbitist/orbitist.github.io/_posts/2014-06-24-sailing-lake-erie.md

 _**Training and Learning**_

-That "always moving" caught him off guard once while in Cleveland where he "wiped out" Slider.
+That "always moving" caught him off guard once while in Cleveland where he "wiped out" _Slider_.
 The gust knocked the boat onto its side, left the keel hanging out of the water, caused him to hang onto a guideline with nothing but water below him, and no control of the boat.

 "My bowman actually went off the boat.
 He was in the water and we grabbed him by the collar as he was going by," he said.
 "It caused $28,000 in damage."